 Internships are a high impact learning practice that increases student learning, improves retention, and helps students find employment after graduation.
 Clayton State is increasing the number of programs that require an internship experience prior to graduation.
 The internship coordinator will build partnerships with employers to develop student opportunities for student experiential learning experiences which also meet the interning organizations' needs.
-The coordinator will conduct site visits to evaluation the appropriateness and relevance of internships for students in the internships.
+The coordinator will conduct site visits to evaluation the appropriateness and relevance of internships for students and identify the best fit of students with available internships, and place students in the internships.
 The coordinator may report to the Office of Career Services to ensure consistent standards for internships experience.